 If it is determined that an EIA is necessary, the procedure starts following the completion of the preliminary assessment phase.

-Commencement of the procedure is publicized by the competent authority by way of public notices on its website and local or national newspaper advertisements.
+Commencement of the procedure is publicized by the competent authority by way of public notices on its website.
 The content of the public notice is defined by the Administrative Procedures Code and the Government Decree in accordance with the relevant provisions of the Convention.

+The inspectorate will publish data pertinent to public hearing via advertisement and will forward it to be published to the clerks of all municipalities involved in the process.
+The notary will inform the inspectorate on the time and date of the publishing of the public advertisement (Section 9 Article (6) of the Governmental Decree).

-The environmental impact study, the application, the public notice and the non-technical summary are also forwarded to the offices of the municipalities concerned, who have to ensure access to these documents at designated premises and have to publicize the project through bill posting or any other appropriate way.
-The public concerned has 30 days to submit comments in writing.
+The environmental impact study, the application, the public notice and the non-technical summary are also forwarded to the offices of the municipalities concerned who have to ensure access to these documents (Gov. Dec.
+Section 8, paragraph (2)) at designated premises and have to publicize the project through bill posting or any other appropriate way.
+The public concerned has 30 days (In the case of investments deemed accentuated by the National Economic Act, the deadline is 25 days) to submit comments in writing.

 The environmental authority also grants access to additional information, enabling access to administrative authority positions, expert opinions and corrected information once these are made available.

-It is mandatory to hold a public hearing at least at the municipality of the location of the activity.
-The invitation for the hearing must be published by the competent authority at least 22 business days before its planned date in a local or national daily newspaper, and a request must be made to the clerk to publicize it through bill posting.
-Environmental NGOs participating in the procedure are individually invited by the inspectorate.
-The minutes taken at the hearing are publicly accessible documents.
+If the data of public hearing concern is known to all at the initiation of the investment, the launch notice contains it.
+It is mandatory to hold a public hearing at least at the municipality of the location of the activity, with the exception of activities under military secrecy.
+Public hearings may be held at more than one location if there are more than one municipalities involved, or if the number of concerned parties makes this reasonable.
+If this causes no hindrance in the public procedure, the hearings may be held on official premises.
+Environmental authorities do not use this method in practice, as the right to go public of the client may come under harm.
+The inspectorate will publish data pertinent to public hearing via advertisement and will forward it to be published to the clerks of all municipalities involved in the process.
+The notary will inform the inspectorate on the time and date of the publishing of the public advertisement (Section 9 paragraph (6) of the Governmental Decree).
+The publication must be carried out at least 30 days before the public hearing (Gov. Dec.
+Section 9, paragraph (2)).
+Environmental civilian organizations participating in the procedure are individually invited by the inspectorate.

+If the inspectorate, records the public hearing through picture or audio recording devices, it will publish it through electronic channels.
+If a written minute is taken it must also be published in the same manner.

 Before reaching a decision, the competent authority and all other authorities involved in the procedure have to examine the merit of all comments received.
 The reasoning of the decision has to provide a summary of the involvement of the public as well as the comments received.
-It makes public its decision in accordance with the rules of the Administrative Procedures Code and Government Decree 314/2005 (XII.
+It makes public its decision in accordance with the rules of the Administrative Procedures Code and Governmental Decree 314/2005 (XII.
 25.) and sends it for disclosure to the municipalities taking part in the procedure.
 When the decision becomes final, it also has to be made public in its entirety by the authority in accordance with the Administrative Procedures Code and the Environment Act.